Major film studios: 1950–1969

 Despite RKO's collapse, the remaining seven majors still averaged a total yearly release slate of 253 feature films during the decade.
-Following MCA Inc.'s acquisition of Decca Records and the aforementioned Universal under Lew Wasserman in 1962, the later half of the 1960s were marked by four others — Paramount, United Artists, Warner Bros., and MGM — involved in a spate of corporate takeovers that left Columbia, Fox, and its eventual parent company Disney under original ownership.
+Following MCA Inc.'s acquisition of Decca Records and the aforementioned Universal under Lew Wasserman in 1962, the later half of the 1960s were marked by four others — Paramount, United Artists, Warner Bros., and MGM — involved in a spate of corporate takeovers that left Columbia, Fox, and Disney as the only major studios under original ownership.
 Gulf+Western took over Paramount in 1966; and the Transamerica Corporation purchased United Artists in 1967.
 Warner Bros. underwent large-scale reorganization twice in two years: a 1967 merger with the Seven Arts company preceded a 1969 purchase by Kinney National, under Stephen J. Ross.
 MGM, in the process of a slow decline, changed ownership twice in the same span as well, winding up in the hands of financier Kirk Kerkorian also in 1969.
 The majors almost entirely abandoned low-budget production during this era, bringing the annual average of features released down to 160.
 The decade also saw Disney/Buena Vista commanding a prominent position in the market.
-Buoyed by the success of Mary Poppins, Disney achieved a 9% market share in 1964, more than Warner and its eventual subsidiary Fox.
+Buoyed by the success of Mary Poppins, Disney achieved a 9% market share in 1964, more than Warner and 20th Century-Fox.
 Though over the next two decades Disney/Buena Vista's share of the box-office would continue to reach this level, the studio was still not considered a major as it did not release many films, and those it did release were exclusively G-rated.